GuidesAdvancedBlue-Green Deployments

 If you encounter issues with Blue-Green deployments, check:

-1. Swap Button Disabled - The Green environment may not have a deployment yet, or a swap operation is already in progress
+1. Swap Button Disabled - The Green slot may not have a deployment yet, or a swap operation is already in progress

 2. Deployment Failures - Deployments always go to the Green slot first.
 Check the deployment logs if builds are failing